Which of these goals sounds harder to accomplish?

 Mistake #4: Not Responding to Reviews Quickly Enough

 Maybe it happened because of technical problems, like having incorrect site logins.
 Maybe it happened because of the COVID-related issues that have impacted so many businesses over the past year.
-Maybe it happened because of the sheer time demands of running your agency.
+Maybe it happened because of the sheer time demands of running your agency or marketing your brand.
 But whatever the issue might have been, old reviews have piled up as a consequence — and now you have a response backlog that stretches back by weeks or months.
 Don’t let yourself slip into this scenario, which is mistake number four on our list: not responding to reviews in a timely fashion.

 But why shouldn’t you?
 And what does “timely” mean, anyway?